Faster Approximate String Matching for Short Patterns: Introduction

 \subsection{Outline}

 The paper is organized as follows.
 In Section~\ref{sec:preliminaries} we review the basic concepts and the LV-algorithm.
 In Section~\ref{sec:bittricks} we introduce the packed representation and the key operations needed to manipulate it.
 In Section~\ref{sec:reduction} we reduce approximate string matching to two operations on the packed representation.
-Finally, in Sections~\ref{sec:lncamap} and Section~\ref{sec:word} we present our tabulation based algorithm and word-level parallel algorithm for these operations. \conference{In this extended abstract we do not have room for the details of the word-level parallel algorithm and we therefore only give a high-level description.
-The complete details of the algorithm is in the appendix. }
+Finally, in Sections~\ref{sec:lncamap} and Section~\ref{sec:word} we present our tabulation based algorithm and word-level parallel algorithm for these operations.